mobimeo/github-rebase-review-bot/README.md

 ### Webhook Url

-After the Stack's deployment the ApiGateway's Url (sth like `https://swmwkyi6rf.execute-api.eu-west-1.amazonaws.com`) needs to be configured as `Webhook URL` in the "General" pane of the GitHub App.
+After the CloudFormation stack's been deployed, the ApiGateway's URL (something like `https://swmwkyi6rf.execute-api.eu-west-1.amazonaws.com`) needs to be configured as `Webhook URL` in the "General" pane of the GitHub App.

 ## Debug